Lithuanian defence startups

 Lithuanian-made defence solutions have been battle-tested in Ukraine, providing an invaluable advantage for defence innovation companies.
 Close collaboration between the two countries ensures real-time feedback reaches Lithuanian manufacturers, helping them develop more effective battlefield solutions.

 Lithuanian defence companies have expanded their reach well beyond Ukraine.
-NT Service’s SkyWipers anti-drone systems are now used by the Romanian Armed Forces, while Brolis Semiconductors supplies laser aiming devices to more than 20 countries worldwide, used by the Spanish Land Army, the Belgian Army, and the French GIGN special forces, among others.
+NT Service’s SkyWipers anti-drone systems are now used by the Romanian Armed Forces, while Brolis Defence Group serves armed forces in more than 40 countries, including NATO and allied markets.

 Subscribe CTA image